Safer Racine ordinance is back in effect, appeals court rules 48 hours after local judge overturned it

 Among the rules in place, now that the appeals court has ordered its stay allowing Safer Racine to be legally enforceable, are:

 The rule regarding gyms sparked the current lawsuit in question.
-It was filed on behalf of David Yandel, who owns Harbor Park CrossFit and has said that his business dropped by more than 25% since Racine's order went into place.
+It was filed on behalf of David Yandel, who owns Harbor Park CrossFit, 3801 Blue River Ave., and has said that his business dropped by more than 25% since Racine's order went into place.

 CLICK HERE TO READ the Wisconsin Court of Appeals ordering a stay on the overturning of the Safer Racine ordinance